 What makes ESFJs behave the way they do?
 In this article, we’ll get to know this personality type better by exploring their unique personality traits, as well as the preferences and cognitive functions underlying these traits.
 Going beyond surface behavior, we’ll look at what makes them tick from the inside, including the most common values and thought processes for this personality type.

-Personality is always a complicated topic, but the MBTI theory has made it easier to understand by coming up with four pairs of preferences.
+Personality is always a complicated topic, but the 16 personalities theory has made it easier to understand by coming up with four pairs of preferences.
 Every person leans towards one preference per pair.
-The four letters of each MBTI type stand for these preferences.
+The four letters of each personality type stand for these preferences.
 When summed up, these paint a revealing image of each personality type.
 The eight preferences are:

 - Extroversion vs Introversion — This describes how people recharge their energy — either through social interaction or through being on their own.